Best Sumsub Alternative for KYC & AML [Honest Comparison]

 Feature iDenfy Sumsub

-Document verification ✓ (AI + human expert review, 200+ countries) ✓ (AI-automated, 220+ countries)
+Document verification ✓ (AI + human expert review, 220+ countries and territories) ✓ (AI-automated, 220+ countries and territories)

 Biometric / selfie verification